ddeutils/dagtool/README.md

 # DeDAG

-DeDAG is friendly Airflow DAG generator for Data Engineer.
+**Friendly Airflow DAG Generator** for Data Engineer with YAML Template.

 > [!WARNING]
 > This project will reference the DAG generate code from the [Astronomer: DAG-Factory](https://github.com/astronomer/dag-factory).
 > But I replace some logic that fit with ETL propose for Data Engineer.

-This template will generate routing task.

 **File Structure**: